 * Ayutthaya bike rental is very cheap costing around 40-50 Baht for the full day (£0.90 / $1) and is a great way to get around the small city and one we highly recommend.

 * Most of the main temples in the Ayutthaya historical park do cost to enter.
 However we got lucky and arrived on a weekend designated for free entry.
 Expect to pay around 50 Baht ( £1.11/ $1.44) Ayutthaya entrance fee for those that do charge.

-* It can get extremely hot in Ayutthaya in the dry season and was almost unbearable.
+* It can get extremely hot in Ayutthaya in the dry season and was almost unbearable (Nov- Feb) .
 Be sure to go out early, take sun cream and a hat as well as plenty of water as shade can be limited.
 Also be aware that in the wet season (June- Oct) the Ayutthaya weather is hot, humid and wet but most days you will be able to catch a dry spell as the rain usually comes in the afternoon as a storm!

 * If you are planning an Ayutthaya day trip from Bangkok be sure to plan out which temples you want to see.
 Use the app Maps.me to mark them off and plan a route around the Ayutthaya attractions so you can maximise what you see.

 * AVOID the elephant rides here, these animals are abused and tourists should not be supporting this barbaric practice.
 Take a bike or walk instead of subjecting these amazing animals to such pain!